Akuli/porcupine/docs/filetypes.rst

     ``filetypes.ini`` don't actually do anything.
 I'll update :source:`porcupine/plugins/run` to support them some day.

 Porcupine creates a ``filetypes.ini`` when it's started for the first time.
-By default, it contains instructions for editing the file as comments and the default settings that Porcupine is using.

-An easy way to edit ``filetypes.ini`` is to open *Porcupine Settings* from the *Edit* menu and click the *Edit filetypes.ini* button.
+You can edit it easily by opening *Porcupine Settings* from the *Edit* menu and clicking the *Edit filetypes.ini* button.
 Then follow the instructions in the beginning of the file.

 If your ``filetypes.ini`` contains something invalid, Porcupine will print a warning message to the terminal or command prompt and start normally.
-(Currently seeing the message requires using ``porcu --verbose``, but hopefully I'll fix that some day).
-If you want to reset all changes you have done to ``filetypes.ini``, just delete it and restart Porcupine to create a new ``filetypes.ini``.
+If you want to reset all changes you have done to ``filetypes.ini``, just delete it and restart Porcupine.
+It will create a new ``filetypes.ini``.

 The ``porcupine.filetypes`` module